 Positive dog training is much more than giving your dog a treat.
 The methods are based on scientific studies of animal behavior and learning theory.

-You can also read more on the Certification Council for Professional Dog Trainers position statement regarding the Application of the Humane Hierarchy and the American Veterinary Society of Animal Behavior Dominance Position Statement and Punishment Position Statement.
+You can also read more on the Certification Council for Professional Dog Trainers position statement and the Application of the Humane Hierarchy and the American Veterinary Society of Animal Behavior position statements on

 While there are many people who have contributed to the increased understanding about how animals learn, including Ivan Pavlov, B.F.
 Skinner, Edward Thorndyke, Robert Bailey, Marian Breland-Bailey and Keller Breland, it was Karen Pryor who introduced positive training to the public.
 She was a marine mammal trainer that through her book, “Don’t Shoot the Dog (1984) really managed to translate the behavioral concepts to a very practical level and the positive dog training movement picked up from there.